10 Common Marriage Problems: Tips For Married Couples

 If one of you has a less time-consuming job, it might make sense for that partner to do more of the household work.
 If you run into a problem, consider bringing in another couple to see how they take care of their chore distribution.
 Many couples experience success when one person cooks and the other cleans.
 Alternatively, you can decide which days of the week one partner can cook and do dishes while the other partner can claim the remaining days.

 Regardless of how you structure your chores at home, it is important for each person to feel like they are working as part of a team.
-Flexibility is essential, as well, as our weekly schedules are naturally subject to change.
+Flexibility is essential, as our weekly schedules are naturally subject to change.

 Prioritizing time

 Married people still have challenges with balancing their time among important priorities like sleep, work, time with their partner, time with friends, and time by themselves.
 This can be an additional problem if one partner has an anxious attachment style and the other has an avoidant attachment style.
-Sometimes marriage and cohabitation are the first scenarios where we gain insight into our partner’s attachment styles.
+Sometimes, marriage and cohabitation are the first scenarios where we gain insight into our partner’s attachment styles.

 Both partners should be allowed to feel like they are still free to live their own lives, but neither partner should feel like they aren't appreciated.
 Both partners should have alone time and time with their own friends, but both should also make time to spend quality time with their partner.